Reliable Experience In Submitting Medicaid Applications

 Applications for Medicaid nursing home benefits are carefully reviewed and require extensive documentation.
 In addition to the requirement of providing five years of financial records, the applicant must provide a written explanation of every transaction of $2,000 or more with backup documentation.
 This can be very daunting.
 If transactions cannot be explained, you run the risk of having a penalty period of ineligibility imposed, even though there is often a way to deal with such transactions.

 If you have established trusts or used other estate planning strategies, such as transfers of assets to family members, the transfers will be viewed with skepticism and will be rejected if not done correctly.

 Our knowledge and extensive experience with both elder law and estate planning allow us to advocate on your behalf in support of your application.
 This process takes months.
 It requires extensive knowledge of Medicaid law and familiarity with the screening strategies that Medicaid officials employ.

 Put Our Experience To Work For You

 If you are like so many people who don’t like filling out multiple-page forms, gathering numerous required documents and preparing the necessary spreadsheets, we will do it all for you.
 We will put everything into a well-organized, indexed loose-leaf binder so it is easy for the Medicaid caseworker to review your application.

 To schedule your initial consultation with one of our attorneys, contact us online or call 866-635-8760.
-We have offices in Riverdale and a satellite office in Kinnelon.
-Both offices are handicap-accessible and have adequate off-street parking.
-We are available during regular business hours in Riverdale and by appointment in Kinnelon.
-Both offices are convenient to New Jersey Route 23 and Route I-287.
+Our Riverdale office is handicap-accessible and has adequate off-street parking.
+We are available during regular business hours and are convenient to New Jersey Route 23 and Route I-287.